matthew-brett/cfd2019/_courses/cfd2019/project.md

   deport residents from the West Indies who had settled in the UK legally before 1973.
 * Looking for a link between UK school performance and local pollution data.
-* Trying to relate Birmingham voting patterns to local levels of homelessness?
+* Trying to relate Birmingham voting patterns to local levels of homelessness.
   Do people in areas with more homelessness tend to vote Conservative, Labour or Lib Dem?
 * Global environmental and demographic factors associated with inflammatory